foundation/foundation-sites/docs/pages/starter-projects.md

 foundation new --framework sites --template advanced
 ```

 It's also possible to download the template files directly from GitHub.
 Run `npm install` and `bower install` first to set it up, then `npm start` to run it.
 [Download advanced template](https://github.com/zurb/foundation-ssg/archive/master.zip).

 The biggest difference between this and the basic template is the folder structure.
 In the advanced template, your project has a `src/` folder which contains your source files, and a separate `dist/` folder with your finished website.
 As you work on your project, Gulp continuously updates your `dist/` folder with new versions of files.
+To compile a production build, you will need to install Gulp (`npm install -g gulp`) and then run `gulp build --production`.

 Here's an overview of what Gulp does in this project: